Barhakhari/barhakhari.github.io/privacy-policy.md

 ### Data Collection

 **Barhakhari** does not collect any personal data from users.
 We do not collect any identifying information, such as your name, address, email, or phone number.
+The following technical details will be included in your feedback to help us resolve your issue: App version, Device name, and iOS version.

 ### Usage of the App